Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 3. Anniversary Free Night

 Every year you renew the card, you will get a free night certificate.
 You can redeem it for a night any IHG hotel that costs 40,000 IHG points or less.
-You have a full year to use it once it’s issued, and you get another one each year that you renew your card.
+You have a full year to use it once it’s issued, and you get another one each year you renew your card.

 While this excludes some of the highest-end IHG hotels, most IHG hotels are covered within this limit.